sara-nl/EAR-harvest-heterogenous-energy-plugin/README.md

 3- A **global energy managear** in charge of monitoring and controlling the energy consumed in the system.
 Energy control is configurable and it dynamically adapts power policy settings to global energy limits and application characteristics.

 All three components are configurable using a single, cetralized, and simple text file (ear.conf).
 This mechanism makes easy cluster definition and configuration.
-This ear.conf includes default values, pre-defined application configurations, etc. More details can be found in [configuration section] (./etc/conf/README.md)
+This ear.conf includes default values, pre-defined application configurations, etc. More details can be found in [configuration section](./etc/conf/README.md)

 Please visit [the main components page](./src/README.md) for a detailed description of each of the main components of EAR.